 These needs are transdisciplinary in nature, and many have been identified already as national research needs (NSF 2000, 2003; NRC 2001, 2003).
 However, they are not currently being addressed by any federal research programs.
-We thus propose here a research initiative Integrative Science for Society and the Environment that will elevate (ISSE) science to the new level of environmental integration, collaboration, and synthesis (Box 1) necessary for addressing current and emerging environmental research challenges.
-The initiative has been developed by the broad environmental science research community with a 2-year NSF planning grant to the Long-term Ecological Research (LTER) Network.
-Through this planning process a diverse group of ecologists, geologists, and social scientists has developed a novel programmatic framework that explicitly identifies the fundamental socio-ecological linkages that must be explored and developed to provide the transformative knowledge needed to address pressing environmental challenges.
-In this document we provide the scientific rationale for new resources to carry out this synthetic research framework.
-If fully implemented, it would generate a unique transdisciplinary research program to help meet the socio-ecological challenges now facing society.
-(A list of acronyms used throughout this document can be found in Appendix 1.)
+We thus propose here a research initiative Integrative Science for Society and the Environment (ISSE) that will elevate environmental science to the new level of integration, collaboration, and synthesis (Box 1) necessary for addressing current and emerging environmental research challenges.
+The initiative has been developed by the broad environmental science research community with a 2-year NSF planning grant